 However, the article goes on to introduce important exceptions:

-1. The law now introduces an exception related to the nature of the potential client.
+- The law now introduces an exception related to the nature of the potential client.
 Indeed, the prohibition does not apply when the person domiciled on the territory of the Principality is an institutional investor; an authorized company or a client of an authorized company when the steps are carried out through its intermediary.
 Here are therefore 3 targeted categories of potential clients who fall directly outside the scope of article 29.

-2. With regard to solicitation, it is specified that the prohibition referred to in the first paragraph does not apply to events organized on the territory of the Principality which bring together professionals from the banking and financial sector, subject to prior notification of the Commission and unless the Commission gives an unfavorable opinion.
+- With regard to solicitation, it is specified that the prohibition referred to in the first paragraph does not apply to events organized on the territory of the Principality which bring together professionals from the banking and financial sector, subject to prior notification of the Commission and unless the Commission gives an unfavorable opinion.
 Consequently, approaches made on the occasion of these events would be considered as authorized.

-3. The third exception arises from a reading a contrario of article 29-1, which provides that “all unsolicited approaches made at a distance with a view to offering financial services, instruments or products to persons domiciled in the Principality, regardless of the means of communication used, are also prohibited to any person or entity that is not authorized under the conditions provided for by this law“.
+- The third exception arises from a reading a contrario of article 29-1, which provides that “all unsolicited approaches made at a distance with a view to offering financial services, instruments or products to persons domiciled in the Principality, regardless of the means of communication used, are also prohibited to any person or entity that is not authorized under the conditions provided for by this law“.
 In fact, this provision suggests that solicitations, made at a distance, with a view to offering financial services, instruments or products to persons domiciled in the Principality, are now permitted.
 In fact, the legislator has not specified “all approaches, solicited or not” but only “all approaches, not solicited”, thus leaving the possibility of accepting the famous reverse solicitation, provided that it is carried out at a distance.

 This third exception nevertheless raises the question of the exact definition of “domicile” and what this notion excludes.
 Without any further clarification from the legislator, it is appropriate to refer to article 79 of the Monegasque Civil Code, which states that “a foreigner holding a residence permit is presumed, in the absence of proof to the contrary, to have his domicile in the Principality.
 Companies and legal entities having their registered office in the Principality are deemed to be domiciled there“.Even if this is a simple presumption, which can be overturned by any person who has an interest in it, the fact remains that this definition covers a large part of the foreigners present on Monegasque territory.
 Indeed, any foreigner who holds a residence permit will be deemed to be “domiciled” in Monaco.
-Foreigners who are only passing through Monaco, such as visitors, who do not hold a residence permit, would be excluded from this definition.
+Foreigners who are only passing through Monaco, such as visitors, who do not hold a residence permit, would be excluded from this definition. - Finally, this same article specifies that the prohibition does not apply when the person domiciled in Monaco is already a client of the non-authorized person or entity.
+The clarification is finally provided: entities may freely continue a client relationship already established before the entry into force of this law.
+We understand from this provision that the relationship must already be established (contractually) and that any form of discussions, negotiations or talks cannot fall within the scope of this exception.

 Summary of the exceptions introduced by the Law n°1.589 :